 The antique cast-iron brand THE FAVORITE by Columbus Hollow Ware has everything collectors and enthusiasts are looking to collect.
 These include:

 - thinly cast ironware

 - old world charm

 But any enthusiast that finds one of these beauties will be beaming.
 After all, you don’t come across Columbus Hollow Ware every day.
-Also many Columbus hollow Ware skillets have the same look and feel as the highly sought-after Erie skillets.
+Also, many Columbus Hollow Ware skillets have the same look and feel like the highly sought-after Erie skillets.

-The Favorite cast iron by Columbus Hollow Ware are real pieces of 19th century Americana.
-Even though the brand is not as well-known as Griswold and Wagner.
-You can expect the cast iron to smooth and lightweight like other ironware made of the era.
+The Favorite cast iron by Columbus Hollow Ware are pieces of 19th century Americana.
+The brand is not as well-known as Griswold and Wagner.
+But Columbus ironware tends to be smooth and lightweight.
+Just like other ironware made in the era.

-It’s truly amazing that your cookware was made by inmates of the prison.
+Sadly so many foundries were shuttered because of cheap labor from prisons.
+But your ironware was produced in a fascinating time of history.
 I think this makes your antique cast iron different from other manufacturers.
-You are very lucky to be a proud owner of Columbus Hollow Ware.
+And you are lucky to be a proud owner of Columbus Hollow Ware.